-Any case or return that is referred to eBay or PayPal for review and is found in your favor—or found to be no fault of the buyer or seller—won't count against your performance rating.
+Any case or return that is referred to eBay for review and is found in your favor—or found to be no fault of the buyer or seller—won't count against your performance rating.

 The transaction defect rate won't affect your seller status until you have transactions with defects involving at least 5 different buyers, or at least 4 different buyers to impact Top Rated status, within your evaluation period.

-Sellers in the global program need to maintain a late shipment rate of less than 5% for Top Rated and less than 10% for all sellers.
+Top Rated Sellers in the global program need to maintain a late shipment rate of less than 5%.

-- Sellers can have a maximum of 0.3% of eBay Money Back Guarantee and PayPal Purchase Protection cases closed without seller resolution over the most recent evaluation period
+- Sellers can have a maximum of 0.3% of eBay Money Back Guarantee cases closed without seller resolution over the most recent evaluation period

 - Sellers with 400 or more transactions over the past 3 months are evaluated on their transactions with global buyers from the last 3 calendar months.
 For all other sellers, the rate is calculated from transactions with global buyers over the last 12 calendar months.

-To improve your seller performance rating, follow these best practices for all your transactions, which can also help you achieve Top Rated Seller status.
+To improve your seller performance rating, follow these best practices - opens in new window or tab for all your transactions, which can also help you achieve Top Rated Seller status.
 You can also review these tips on becoming a better seller.